 - Fights for extra yardage and is reliable in short-yardage situations.

-- Poor acceleration and takes too long to get up to full speed - a slow starter with little burst.
+- Poor acceleration and takes too long to get up to full speed and

 - Lacks a true burst through the hole and elite speed to break away or get to the corner against NFL defenses.